Want to create interactive content? It’s easy in Genially!

 Commentary

 My idea is to develop this in Rise with a simple structure of using Lessons and Topics, not "modules".
-So the course is "Introduction to Investments at FNZ" that contains 4 lessons.
-Within these lessons are "Topics" not sections.
+So the course (module) is "Introduction to Investments at FNZ: Level 1" and contains four lessons.
+Within these lessons are "Topics", not sections.
 Topics will have sub-topics.
-The reason for the confusion is because at work they refer "modules" as a "course" so to avoid this I have kept it simple with Course > Lessons > Topics > Sub-topics.
+The reason for the confusion is that at work they refer to "modules" as a "course", so to avoid this, I have kept it simple with Course > Lessons > Topics > Sub-topics.

 Commentary